 You don’t want to use heavy, gritty gluten free flours if you want your loaf to be light and airy like this one, so follow along and you’ll be serving beautiful, impressive, crusty gluten free artisan breads in no time!

-I give two options, choose which end result you prefer and go from there: bake without a pan for a true gluten free artisan bread look or partially bake in a round or springform pan for a more rounded loaf that even works well as a bread boule for soup!
+I give two options, use my award-winning super easy gfJules Bread Mix or my from-scratch recipe.
+And within that from-scratch recipe, there are two major options for baking without a pan for a true gluten free artisan bread look or partially baking in a round or springform pan for a more rounded loaf that even works well as a bread boule for soup!

 Which will you choose?